tonymullen/ups-website/src/partials/f16se/hw/calendar-mod-description.html.md

 # Modifying the calendar module

 This assignment is part of your group final project, and as such should be carried out by the entire group.
-The objective is to modify the Mean.js calendar module provided [here] in such a way that private calendar entries can be created by users who are logged in, which can then only be seen by that user.
+The objective is to modify the Mean.js calendar module provided [here](https://github.com/tonymullen/meanjs-calendar) in such a way that private calendar entries can be created by users who are logged in, which can then only be seen by that user.
 Currently, all events are public, can be created by unauthenticated users, and are seen by all.
 In the modified version, logged in users will see both the public events and their own private events.
 Here's the story:

 ![Calendar story](/~tmullen/images/se/calendar_story.png)

+Most of the existing tests for the calendar module will still apply.
+However, there are some new tests that need to be carried out.
+I have written two new server tests that need to be passed.
+In `cal-event.server.routes.tests.js` uncomment the two test cases starting at line 124 and remove the test case starting at line 110.
+When you've done this, the first of the new tests that deals with saving public events should pass.
+The second test, which prevents a private test from being saved without the user being logged in, will not pass.
+We need to have a http response with a 403 error code and a message reading "Must be logged in to save a private event" in the case of trying to save a private event without a user object.

 The following coding tasks must be carried out in order to get this working (details on each task follow):